ishankaul1/nanoGPT/README.md

 - [x] Helper scripts for deploying onto GPU provider (Runpod)
 - [x] Flexible single-entrypoint Dockerfile deployable to RunPod
 - [x] Docker image successfully runs Shakespeare Char train on GPU  (YAYYY)
-- [ ] Able to pull out the checkpoint/log files; sync them to some form of cloud storage
+- [ ] Able to pull out the checkpoint/log files
+    - Setup gcs bucket st mount can just sync there
+    - Redeploy with the /runpod mount/output dir (or wait for them to fix mount bug)

 - [ ] Dial in on eval setup
   - [ ] Multi-Checkpoint (not just a single checkpoint)